 A fixed rate of £4 a week is deemed as an acceptable flat rate claim for general costs associated with the use of an office in the home, and no detailed expense claim need be prepared to justify such an amount.
 Claim amounts above this may be able to be made – however should be supported by sufficient evidence.
 Please contact your Personal Accountant for further details.

 Pension contributions made by an employer on behalf of its employees are an allowable expense.
-If you would like to discuss setting up an employers pension scheme through your limited company please contact our sister company ClearSky Financial Services* on 0330 3327140.

 The cost of an annual staff function can be claimed through your company.
 This should be supported by receipts and it is important that the receipts for this expense do not exceed £150 per employee.